Task-based adaptive multiresolution for time-space multi-scale reaction-diffusion systems on multi-core architectures: Concluding remarks and prospects

-Beyond the fact that the proposed strategy is evaluated on a building block of more complex simulation and should allow tackling more complex systems, future work should address the following aspects: \begin{itemize} \item The extension to arbitrary domains, possibly by some immersed boundary met\-hod \cite{MR2009378}.
-Let us recall that the domain can be as complicated as a human brain \cite{Dumont2013}. \item The diffusion operator could involve some level of coupling of the variable in models involving detailed transport for example in multicomponent reactive flows and flames \cite{MR3213800,MR1618466}.
-In such a situation, the scope of the \textsc{Rock4} solver has to be extended and the data structure should be optimized. \item The implementation of hybrid parallelism including distributed memory architecture. \end{itemize}

-In terms of the last item, even though we have only covered shared memory considerations, we believe the scope of this work is relevant to distributed memory codes as well.
+The main purpose of the present work was to introduce shared-memory parallelism in a thoughtful way, to a tailored numerical strategy previously developed to tackle the simulation of stiff reaction-diffusion models disclosing propagating fronts \cite{MR2890259}.
+In order to achieve this, a new data structure was conceived along with parallel-friendly implementations of the key algorithms into play, including the \textsc{ROCK4} and \textsc{Radau5} solvers.
+Shared-memory parallelism was introduced using the task-based TBB runtime library, which turned out to be particularly well suited to our purposes.

+The numerical performance of the resulting implementation was assessed for three reaction-diffusion models, reaching a very satisfactory level of efficiency on shared-memory architectures such as the Intel E5-2650 and the Xeon~Phi (MIC) 5110P.
+For models involving a certain level of modeling complexity such as BZ or STROKE, high scalability is achieved mainly because of the very efficient performance of the reaction solver within a splitting context.
+In addition to that, the present parallel implementation of the diffusion solver and the multiresolution algorithm shows also to perform reasonably well, given the limitations commonly encountered in standard computing architectures, as previously discussed.
+Finally, simultaneous multithreading is shown to improve considerably the computational performance, in particular on many-core architectures.

+The proposed strategy is thus suitable for the simulation of multi-dimensional time-space multi-scale problems, which would be out of reach using classical approaches on standard computing resources.
+In particular these reaction-diffusion problems are representative building blocks of more complex and realistic applications, encountered, for instance, in biomedical engineering \cite{Dumont2013}, combustion \cite{duarte:hal-00727442}, or plasma physics \cite{MR2869398}.
+In this context ongoing work encompasses the extension to arbitrary domains, taking into account, for example, that the STROKE model applies to the human brain \cite{Dumont2013}; and to more general diffusion problems, as used, for example, in multi-component transport modeling for combustion problems \cite{MR3213800}.
+A key extension of the present work deals with the implementation of hybrid parallelism using both shared- and distributed-memory formalisms.
+In this regard we believe the implementations and findings of this work are relevant to distributed-memory codes as well.
 Achieving strong scaling is particularly challenging for multiresolution and AMR codes, because of load imbalance and fine-grain communications.
-For some applications, shared memory parallelism with dynamic load balancing may allow distributing work evenly between the CPU cores within an MPI rank, thereby helping reduce total imbalance.
-We expect shared memory parallelism to only gain in relevance for complex and imbalanced MPI applications.
+For some applications, shared-memory parallelism with dynamic load balancing may allow distributing work evenly between the CPU cores within an MPI rank, thereby helping reduce total imbalance.
+We thus expect shared-memory parallelism to gain in relevance for complex and imbalanced MPI applications.
+These are topics of our current research.